The Types of Firearms Licences in

 already own, to acquire new ones, to purchase ammunition and to borrow

-firearm will be subject to confiscation.
+your firearm will be subject to confiscation.

 Possession Only (POL)